W. M. Johnson Hills Park

 Johnson Hills Park was opened to the public in September, 2007.

-William McNeilan Johnson Hills Park (Johnson Park) became part of the Anderson Township Park District in June of 2000.
-The acquisition of this property was made possible by a variety of means: a generous donation from Marian Johnson (the previous owner of the property), a partnership with the Hamilton County Park District, and the sale of bonds by the ATPD to secure the remaining funding.
+William McNeilan Johnson Hills Park became part of the Anderson Park District in June of 2000.
+The acquisition of this property was made possible by a variety of means: a generous donation from Marian B. Johnson (the previous owner of the property), a partnership with Great Parks of Hamilton County, and the sale of bonds by the APD to secure the remaining funding.